-The FISC disclosed that it received 1,318 applications in 2018.
-After consideration by the court, 985 orders were granted, 261 orders were modified, 42 orders were denied in part, and 30 applications were denied in full.
-After completing the declassification review specified in 50 U.S.C. § 1873(a)(1), the U.S. Department of Justice advised the AO that the number of certifications submitted and the number of orders modified under 50 U.S.C. § 1881a are classified for national security reasons and so are not included in these totals.
-Nine appointments of a total of five individuals to serve as amicus curiae were made by the FISA courts during this period.
+The FISC disclosed that it received 352 applications in 2024 (not including certification(s) submitted under 50 U.S.C. § 1881a).
+After consideration by the Court, 267 orders were granted, 72 orders were modified (including 3 certification(s) submitted under 50 U.S.C. § 1881a), 15 orders were denied in part, and no application was denied in full.
+The FISC did not take final action on one application pursuant to 50 U.S.C. § 1805 within the calendar year, as noted below.
+After completing the declassification review specified in 50 U.S.C. § 1873(a)(1), the U.S. Department of Justice (DOJ) advised the AO that the number of certification(s) submitted under 50 U.S.C. § 1881a and the number of certification(s) pending are currently classified and so are not included in these totals.
+Seven appointments of a total of five individuals to serve as amici curiae were made by the FISA courts during this period.